oracle/graal/docs/reference-manual/native-image/guides/build-native-executable-from-jar.md

     ```shell
     jar --create --file App.jar --main-class com.example.App -C build .
     ```
-    It will generate a runnable JAR file, named `App.jar`, in the root directory:
+    It will generate a runnable JAR file, named _App.jar_, in the project root directory:
-    To view its contents, type `jar tf App.jar`.
+    To view its contents, run the command `jar tf App.jar`.

 4. Create a native executable: